Pikadorius/FreeCodeCamp/README.md

 # FreeCodeCamp
-This is a repository with my FreeCodeCamp tasks.
+This is a repository with my FreeCodeCamp tasks and solutions.